-[Bar scene was filmed at the Stanley Hotel.]
 Why do movie directors continue to return to Colorado to film?
 Quite simply the incredible scenery and breathtaking vistas.
-There is such diversity to the landscape, from the deserts of Durango, to the Rocky Mountains.
+There is such diversity in the landscape, from the high deserts of Durango to the Rocky Mountains of Estes Park.

 There have been hundreds of mainstream movies, from Stargate to Day of the Dead filmed in Colorado.
-Check out this eclectic mix of movie locations that you can visit on a road trip, that really make the most of what the state has to offer.
+See if you can spot any local scenes next time you watch one of the following movies.
+Check out this eclectic mix of movie locations that you can visit on a road trip, which really make the most of what the state has to offer.

 Starting off with this ’69 classic, Butch Cassidy and the Sundance Kid was shot in Durango, Silverton, and Telluride, where the real-life Cassidy robbed his first bank.
 Remember the intense train explosion scene?
 That was shot on the Durango & Silverton Narrow Gauge Railroad line.

 Not to mention, the cringe-inducing leap where Paul Newman and Robert Redford’s characters jumped the Animas River in Durango, located 15 miles north.